WNNW

 WNNW (800 AM; "Power 800 AM/102.9 FM") is a commercial radio station licensed to Lawrence, Massachusetts, United States.
-Established in 1947 as WCCM, the station is owned by Costa-Eagle Radio Ventures, LP, a partnership between Pat Costa and the Lawrence Eagle-Tribune newspaper.
+The station is owned by Costa-Eagle Radio Ventures, LP, a partnership between Pat Costa and the Lawrence Eagle-Tribune newspaper.
 WNNW airs a Spanish-language tropical music format.

 WNNW's transmitter is off Chandler Road in Andover, Massachusetts.
-WNNW broadcasts at 3,000 watts by day.
-But because AM 800 is a clear channel frequency reserved for Mexico, WNNW must reduce power at night to 244 watts.
+The station broadcasts at 3,000 watts by day; because AM 800 is a clear channel frequency reserved for Mexico, WNNW must reduce power at night to 244 watts.
 It uses a non-directional antenna at all times.
 WNNW is also heard on FM translator W275BH at 102.9 MHz, which also uses the same Andover tower as the AM station.

+Established in 1947 as WCCM, the station was owned by sportscaster Curt Gowdy from 1963 to 1997, and featured a full service format with middle of the road music, talk, and Spanish-language programming.
+After Costa-Eagle acquired the station, it briefly shifted from adult standards to adult contemporary in 1998, but returned to standards a year later.
+In early 2002, WCCM replaced most of its music with increased talk and sports programming; a rearrangement of the Costa-Eagle stations' programming that September resulted in the 800 kHz facility being taken over by WNNW and its Spanish tropical programming.
+It has operated an FM translator since 2009.